conan-io/docs/incubating.rst

    # EXPERIMENTAL FIELDS, used exclusively by new CMakeConfigDeps (-c tools.cmake.cmakedeps:new)
-   self.cpp_info.type  # The type of this artifact "shared-library", "static-library", etc (same as package_type) self.cpp_info.location # full location (path and filename with extension) of the artifact self.cpp_info.link_location  # Location of the import library for Windows .lib associated to a dll self.cpp_info.languages # same as "languages" attribute, it can be "C", "C++" self.cpp_info.exe  # Definition of an executable artifact
+   self.cpp_info.type  # The type of this artifact "shared-library", "static-library", etc (same as package_type) self.cpp_info.location # full location (path and filename with extension) of the artifact or the Apple Framework library one self.cpp_info.link_location  # Location of the import library for Windows .lib associated to a dll self.cpp_info.languages # same as "languages" attribute, it can be "C", "C++" self.cpp_info.exe  # Definition of an executable artifact self.cpp_info.package_framework  # Definition of an Apple Framework (new since Conan 2.14)

 These fields will be auto-deduced from the other ``cpp_info`` and ``components`` definitions, like the ``libs`` or ``libdirs`` fields, but the automatic deduction might have limitations.
 Defining them explicitly will inhibit the auto deduction and use the value as provided by the recipe.

 This feature is enabled with the ``-c tools.cmake.cmakedeps:new=will_break_next`` configuration.
 The value ``will_break_next`` will change in next releases to emphasize the fact that this feature is not suitable for usage beyond testing.
 Just by enabling this conf and forcing the build of packages that use ``CMakeDeps`` will trigger the usage of the new generator.

 This new generator will also be usable in ``conanfile`` files with: